Awsome-O-clocks/CS-3300/DocumentFiles/Documentation.md

 `ls` shows the files in current directory

-`git stash` allows you to update the repository without geting rid of your changes
+`git stash` allows you to update the repository without geting rid of your changes.

 ## Vim navigation